 “Whoever controls the volume of money in our country is absolute master of all industry and commerce…and when you realize that the entire system is very easily controlled, one way or another, by a few powerful men at the top, you will not have to be told how periods of inflation and depression originate.”

-There is debate as to whether or not he really said this among conspiracy theorist and historians as a source for this quote has not been cited.
+There is debate as to whether or not he really said this among conspiracy theorists and historians as a source for this quote has not been cited.
 One would think that this quote would be easy to prove.
 I was unable to find this quote written among historical documents.

 Another popular conspiracy seems to be that J.P.
-Morgan started the bankers panic of 1907 and that Woodrow Wilson later regretted signing the legislation that led to the Federal Reserve.
+Morgan started the banker’s panic of 1907 and that Woodrow Wilson later regretted signing the legislation that led to the Federal Reserve.
 There are too many of these conspiracies to list in this posting but there are many of them out there on the internet.

 At one time I believed all of them.
 When I got involved with the dinar I began to research economics and money.
 I came across many of these theories.
 I included them in my dinar analysis.
 I believed they were true just like I believed that the dinar would one day revalue.
-At that point in my life I was naive and I had a lot to learn about money!
+At that point in my life, I was naive and I had a lot to learn about money!

 There are many unsourced quotes and parts of quotes taken out of context.
 Partial quotes are blended together with other partial quotes to arrive at different meanings in an effort to substantiate many conspiracies.
 Perhaps the strangest quote I found was this one.